AhmedElsherbini/Panaroo_stats/README.md

 **What do you need?**

-a prefix in your genome's names marking the group you are interested in, and the Panaroo gene_presence_absence file
+a prefix in your genome's names marking the group you are interested "consider this before you start Panaroo analysis, and the Panaroo gene_presence_absence file

 *What about dependencies?*